 According to FamilyEducation.com, your child is safer in school than any other place, excluding your home.
 Sometimes, the media focuses too much on the school shooting it spreads fear.
 But, this fear has led to parents being more aware of their children’s school environment.

 Right after 1999, parent attendance in general meetings increased by 10%.
-Parents wanted to be more involved and informed about school safety.
+Parents wanted to be more involved and informed about school safety and security.

 Source: U.S. Department of Education, National Center for Education Statistics, Parent and Family Involvement in Education: Results from the National Household Education Surveys Program of 2016

-It’s clear that parents are educating themselves more on school safety.
+It’s clear that parents are educating themselves more about school safety and security.
 They research and attend meetings to know more about the school’s environment.
-A study about private schools in 2018 showed that parents are choosing private schools over other schools because of their perceived safety.
+A study about private schools in 2018 showed that parents are choosing private schools over other schools because of their perceived security.

 Based on the School Shooting Violence National Survey, six out of ten parents are worried about their children’s safety when in school.
-It goes to show that the majority of Americans consider mass shootings as part of a school’s safety concern.
+It goes to show that the majority of Americans consider mass shootings as part of school safety and security concerns.

 Parents are getting more involved to help the community and school safe.
 They are becoming more proactive and more eager to share solutions.

 Parents’ involvement in promoting a safe and kind environment in schools is essential.
 Family engagement improves students’ achievements and ensures parents’ confidence in the school.
-Here are some actions that parents can do to improve school safety:
+Here are some actions that parents can do to improve school safety & security: